Did you know that your knees absorb about one-and-a-half times your body weight every step?

 Patellofemoral pain syndrome, also known as runner’s knee, is the most common knee injury.
 Considering its nickname, it should come as no surprise that many runners and athletes experience patellofemoral pain syndrome.

 Patellofemoral pain syndrome is a relatively broad term for any pain in the front of your knee.
-In particular, the following activities may trigger pain:
+The main symptom is pain felt in front of the knee and around the kneecap.

 - Walking up or downstairs